 iv) Other estimates: The preparation of financial statements involves estimates and assumptions that affect the reported amount of assets, liabilities, disclosure of contingent liabilities at the date of financial statements and the reported amount of revenues and expenses for the reporting period.
 Specifically, the Group estimates the probability of collection of accounts receivable by analyzing historical payment patterns, customer concentrations, customer credit-worthiness and current economic trends.
 If the financial condition of a customer deteriorates, additional allowances may be required.
 The stock compensation expense is determined based on the Group’s estimate of equity instruments that will eventually vest.

 (i) Basis of consolidation

-The unaudited consolidated financial statements incorporate the financial statements of the Parent Company and entities controlled by the Parent Company (its subsidiaries).
+The consolidated financial statements incorporate the financial statements of the Parent Company and entities controlled by the Parent Company (its subsidiaries).

-Control exists when the parent has power over an investee, exposure or rights to variable returns its involvement with the investee and ability to use its power to affect those returns.
-Power is demonstrated through existing rights that give the ability to direct relevant activities, those which significantly affect the entity's returns.
+Control exists when the parent has power over an investee, exposure or rights to variable returns from its involvement with the investee and ability to use its power to affect those returns.
+Power is demonstrated through existing rights that give the ability to direct relevant activities, those which significantly affect the entity’s returns.
 Subsidiaries are consolidated from the date control commences until the date control ceases.